Baining Zhang’s Homepage

 Random Walks and Homogenization Theory

-Handwritten notes taken from lecture videos (in Chinese) of a course by Chenlin Gu.
+Incomplete poorly handwritten notes taken from lecture videos of a course by Chenlin Gu.
+Certainly contain a lot of mistakes.
+Why do I even put them up here?

 Course Webpage